wetw0rk/malicious-wordpress-plugin/README.md

 I want to be 100% sure that I give credit to [Rob Carr](https://www.rastating.com/).
 Rob Carr is the author of the Metasploit module `wp_admin_shell_upload`, which this script is based on.
 You can find more information on his module at [Rapid7](https://www.rapid7.com/db/modules/exploit/unix/webapp/wp_admin_shell_upload) .

 ## DISCLAIMER
-I'm not responsible for any bad use case, use this script at your own risks, do not use it for any illegal/unethical purposes.
+We are not responsible for any bad use case, use this script at your own risks, do not use it for any illegal/unethical purposes.